Research into treating breast cancer

 Some trials are looking at using biological therapies called monoclonal antibodies, such as Herceptin (trastuzumab) or cancer growth blockers such as lapatinib (Tyverb) to see what effect they have on a breast cancer before surgery.
 The ARTemis trial is looking at giving the monoclonal antibody bevacizumab (Avastin) with chemotherapy before surgery.

 Some trials are using biological therapies after treatment for early breast cancer to see if they can lower the chance of the cancer coming back.
 Some of the biological therapy drugs being used in this way include trastuzumab (Herceptin), lapatinib (Tyverb) and pertuzumab (Perjeta).
 Some trials are comparing different ways of giving the drugs or giving them for different lengths of time to see which works best.
 Other trials are combining them with chemotherapy or hormone therapy.
-There is information about Herceptin trials for early stage breast cancer in the breast cancer question and answer section.

 Some trials are looking at whether particular types of biological therapy, such as denosumab (Prolia), can reduce the chance of breast cancer spreading to the bones.